aqli-epic/epi.meta.analysis/README.md

 <img src="man/figures/README-geographic_dist_studies_calcs-1.png" width="100%" />

-- 59.4 percent of all AQ epi studies (41 studies) included in this analysis included populations in either the US or Canada or both.
+- 53.6 percent of all AQ epi studies (45 studies) included in this analysis included populations in either the US or Canada or both.

-- USA, Canada and Europe (or some combination of them) were focus countries in 78.3 percent of all AQ epi studies (54 studies).
-Other countrie(s) that have been included in an AQ epi study: China, Japan, Hong Kong, Taiwan.
+- USA, Canada and Europe (or some combination of them) were focus countries in 71.4 percent of all AQ epi studies (60 studies).
+Other countrie(s) that have been included in an AQ epi study: China, Japan, Hong Kong, Taiwan, India, Indonesia, South Korea.

-- Of the total number of times a given continent’s population has been included in any given AQ epi study, North America dominates the rest of the continents and has been included 59.4 percent of times (all due to studies in the US or Canada).
-Closely following North America, populations in Asia and Europe have been included in AQ epi studies 21.7 and 18.8 percent of times respectively.
+- Of the total number of times a given continent’s population has been included in any given AQ epi study, North America dominates the rest of the continents and has been included 53.6 percent of times (all due to studies in the US or Canada).
+Closely following North America, populations in Asia and Europe have been included in AQ epi studies 28.6 and 17.9 percent of times respectively.
 Africa, South America, Oceania have seen 0 long term (\> 1 year), large (\>1000 people in the sample) AQ epi study.